-The second, interrelated argument is that public sector pay had already got out of line with that in the private sector during the boom, due to the combination of the national pay agreements negotiated under the Ireland's Social Partnership process (in operation since 1987), together with special "Benchmarking" and associated awards to public servants on the basis that their pay had lagged behind their private sector counterparts.
+The more specific argument currently advanced in the Irish case is that public sector pay had already got out of line with that in the private sector during the boom, due to the combination of the national pay agreements negotiated under the Ireland's Social Partnership process (in operation since 1987), together with special "Benchmarking" and associated awards to public servants on the basis that their pay had lagged behind their private sector counterparts.
 The key Public Service Benchmarking Body Report (2002) provided no evidence that this was the case, and academic studies suggested that public sector workers enjoyed a wage premium at that time (Boyle, McElligot and O'Leary, 2004).
 More recently, studies by Kelly, McGuinness and O'Connell (2009a, b) have been particularly influential in suggesting that the public sector premium for all employees rose sharply from 2003 to 2006, by 12 percentage points on average.
 Quantile regression indicated that this advantage was greatest for public sector employees at the lower end of the earnings distribution and also varied widely across sub-sectors and occupations - being lowest in the central Civil Service and local authorities and highest in education and for police and prison officers.
-The Irish public sector premia are high compared with those estimated for other countries, as presented in for example Gregory and Borland (1999), Lucifora and Meurs (2006).
-There has been some argument over the data and methodology employed, and a heated public debate, but the notion that pay in the public sector was "out of line" - particularly in the light of the generous pension arrangements they generally enjoyed at a time when private sector occupational pensions were under severe pressure due to the falls in asset values - was clearly an important part of the context in which the policy response to the fiscal crisis unfolded.
+The Irish public sector premia are high compared with those estimated for other countries, as presented in for example Gregory and Borland (1999), Lucifora and Meurs (2006), Bargain and Melly (2008).
+There has been some argument over the data and methodology employed, and a heated public debate, but the notion that pay in the public sector was "out of line" - particularly in the light of the generous pension arrangements they generally enjoyed at a time when private sector occupational pensions were under severe pressure due to the falls in asset values - was